filamentgroup/tappy/README.md

 Tappy!
 =====

-Tappy is a simple normalized tap event for touch, mouse, and keyboard.
+Tappy is a minimal normalized tap event that works with touch, mouse, keyboard, and probably other inputs too.

 Copyright 2013 @scottjehl, Filament Group, Inc. Licensed MIT